MicrosoftDocs/cloud-adoption-framework/docs/ready/azure-best-practices/track-costs.md

 ## Next steps

-To get started with Azure Cost Management + Billing, see [How to optimize your cloud investment with Azure Cost Management + Billing](/azure/cost-management-billing/costs/cost-mgt-best-practices).
+To get started with Cost Management, see [How to optimize your cloud investment with Cost Management + Billing](/azure/cost-management-billing/costs/cost-mgt-best-practices).